 The Philadelphia Fed First Quarter 2014 Survey of Professional Forecasters was released on February 14, 2014.
 This survey is somewhat unique in various regards, such as it incorporates a longer time frame for various measures.

 The survey shows, among many measures, the following median expectations:

 Unemployment Rate: (annual average level)

-As well, there are also a variety of time frames shown (present through the year 2021) with the expected inflation of each.
+As well, there are also a variety of time frames shown (present quarter through the year 2023) with the median expected inflation (annualized) of each.
 Inflation is measured in Headline and Core CPI and Headline and Core PCE.
-Over all time frames expectations are shown to be in the 1.6-2.5% range.
+Over all time frames expectations are shown to be in the 1.3%-2.3% range.

 I post various economic forecasts because I believe they should be carefully monitored.
 However, as those familiar with this blog are aware, I do not agree with many of the consensus estimates and much of the commentary in these forecast surveys.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 1838.53 as this post is written